yanshu/pisa/README.md

 * **Hashes for maps sets**: The service that produces a set of maps is also responsible for producing the map-set's hash.
 The hash is derived from a tuple of the input maps' hash and the transform hash.
 As this logic is consistent across all stages & services (so long as a flux input hash is used), it is implementated in the generic `pisa.stage.Stage` base class.
 * The class `pisa.utils.utils.DictWithHash` is provided for conveniently passing transforms and map sets around with hashes attached.
 Note that it is the user's responsibility to ensure that the `hash` attribute of those objects is not out of sync with respect to the data contained within them.
 This can done manually after updating the data by calling the `DictWithHash` object's method `update_hash` with a simple object (or an already-computed hash) as its argument (see help for that method for more details).
 To ensure such consistency between contents and hash, it is recommended to modify the data contents in the `try` clause and update the hash in the `else` clause of a `try-except-else` code block.

-### Updating `pisa`
+### Updating `PISA`

 **Developer mode:**

-To upgrade to new version of pisa, just run the install command again with a new version number and the `--upgrade` flag.
+To upgrade to new version of PISA, just run the install command again with a new version number and the `--upgrade` flag.

 **Developer mode:**

-The simplest way to update pisa is just to checkout the version you want in git.
+The simplest way to update PISA is just to checkout the version you want in git.
 However, this will not update the version number for `pip`, and it also won't recompile the `prob3` oscillation package.
 In order to get those updated, the best way is to

-1. Make sure your _fork_ of pisa on github has the right version
+1. Make sure your _fork_ of PISA on github has the right version
 2. Run the install command again
 ```
 pip install --src <your/source/dir> --editable git+https://github.com/<user>/pisa@<branch>#egg=pisa
 ```
-Git will automatically realize that there is already a version of `pisa` in `<your/source/dir>`, so it will just update, but won't delete any of the files you have in there.
+Git will automatically realize that there is already a version of `PISA` in `<your/source/dir>`, so it will just update, but won't delete any of the files you have in there.

 ## Data formats